An approximation algorithm for approximation rank: Preliminaries

+satisfying the constraints of this semidefinite program.
+Conversely, given a positive semidefinite matrix $P$ satisfying the constraints of the program, we can write $P=ZZ^T$ and let $X$ be the first $m$ rows of $Z$ and $Y$ the last $n$ rows of $Z$ to obtain a factorization of $A=XY^T$.

 The quantity $\gamma_2$ can equivalently be written as the optimum of a maximization problem known as the Schur product operator norm: $\gamma_2(A)=\max_{X: \|X\|=1} \|A \circ X\|$.
 The book of Bhatia (Thm.
 3.4.3 \cite{Bha07}) contains a nice discussion of this equivalence and attributes it to an unpublished manuscript of Haagerup.
-An alternative proof can be obtained by writing the optimization problem defining $\gamma_2$ as a semidefinite programming problem and taking its dual \cite{LSS08}.
-Using duality of the operator norm and trace norm it is then straightforward to see that the Schur product operator norm is equivalent to the expression given in the next proposition, which is most convenient for our purposes.
-A proof of this last equivalence can be found in \cite{Mat93}.
+An alternative proof can be obtained by dualizing the above semidefinite program \cite{LSS08}.

+More convenient for our purposes will be a formulation of $\gamma_2$ in terms of the trace norm.
+One can see that this next formulation is equivalent to the Schur product operator norm formulation using the fact that $\trn{A}=\max_{B: \sn{B} \le 1} \Tr(AB^T)$.